For beginners, the easiest way to use ANNOVAR is to use the

 r means region-based and

-f means filter-based.
+g only.
 You will find details on what are gene/region/filter-based annotations in the other web pages.
 Sometimes, users want tab-delimited files rather than comma-delimited files.
 This can be easily done by removing

 -csvout argument to the above command.